nwalzer/ComputerGraphics/FinalProjectPart2/README.txt

     cube and sphere generation, updating the connecting lines, and creating bounding boxes

+images.js:
+    Contains the code to set all textures and environment maps, both default and images

 Features:
     'i':
         Pressing 'i' decreases the spotlight angle